joltman80/HomeAssistantConfig/README.md

 ```

 Save the file.
 Go back to the REMOTE EXPLORER and hit the REFRESH icon at the top of REMOTES (TUNNEL/SSH).
 You can now connect to your Home Assistant instance with your remote VS Code client.

+## MQTT Config

+In Home Assistant go to SETTINGS > ADD-ONS and click on the ADD-ON STORE.
+Find "Mosquitto Broker" and install it.
+In Home Assistant, go to SETTINGS > PEOPLE > USERS (tab on the top of the page).
+Click ADD USER.
+Create a mosquitto broker user with the following properties:

+Display Name: MQTT Broker User
+Username:  mqttbrokeruser
+Password:  Generate a strong password here.

+Do not check CAN ONLY LOG IN FROM THE LOCAL NETWORK and ADMINISTRATOR

+## RATGDO Config

+When you receive your RATGDO, plug it into your laptop, open Chrome/Chromium and navigate to (this webpage)[https://paulwieland.github.io/ratgdo/flash.html].
+Use the MQTT option and choose the firmware version that corresponds to your device.
+Follow the steps to flash the firmware.
+In Linux, the serial port with be ttyUSB0.
+Once the device is flashed, you will be prompted to enter the 2.4GHz WiFi network that the device should join.
+After you enter that info, you will be sent to the config webpage.
+Here you will need to create an OTA/Web Config Password.
+Add this along with the DEVICE NAME & WEB CONFIG USERNAME to your password database.
+Enter the following info:

+MQTT SERVER IP: Home Assitant IP Address
+MQTT SERVER PORT:  1883 (default for Mosquitto)
+MQTT SERVER USERNAME:  mqttbrokeruser (user you created above)
+MPTT SERVER PASSWORD:  password you created above
+MQTT TOPIC PREFIX:  /home/garage/MainDoor
+HOME ASSISTANT DISCOVERY PREFIX:  homeassistant (the default on the page already)
+GARAGE DOOR CONTROL PROTOCOL:  Enter the correct protocol for the GDO, not the wall panel

+Save the config and reboot.